jkriste/hangman/README.md

 ## Planned Features

+- Single-player:
   - Story Mode: The user v.
 The Executioner
-- Singleplayer option where a word is chosen based on either random or specified length.
+  - Free Mode: A word is chosen based on either random or specified length.
 - Multiplayer option where a user can input a word and another guesses the word put in.
 - Custom-built (this means it's going to be bad) game engine by yours truly.
 - Custom font and game assets also by yours truly.

 ## Possible Features

-- A story-driven Inscryption-like theme where YOU, the user, are the man to be hanged, while your antagonist is the executioner.
+- Items awarded for progressing such as hints and extra lives?

 ## Nerd Stuff